BCM-Neurosurgery/data-net-source/README.md

 If no middle location is given, then the Uploader will use the information in source to locate and upload files identified by the checker.

+All parsers also require a `state_path`.
+This gives the directory in the local filesystem where the parser should store the upload state.

 Check each Mixin you plan to include in your parser for the settings they require.